 Olafur Eliasson Brings Major Public Art Installation Ice Watch to London to Inspire Action Against Climate Change

-LONDON – Internationally acclaimed artist Olafur Eliasson, working in collaboration with leading geologist Minik Rosing, will display blocks of melting ice across two public sites in the centre of London to create a major artwork, Ice Watch.
+LONDON – Internationally acclaimed artist Olafur Eliasson, working in collaboration with leading geologist Minik Rosing, will display blocks of melting ice across two public sites in the center of London to create a major artwork, Ice Watch.
 Supported by Bloomberg Philanthropies, Ice Watch will serve as a visceral reminder of the impact of climate change.

 Launching on Tuesday 11 December 2018, to coincide with the meeting of world leaders at the COP24 climate change conference in Katowice, Poland, Ice Watch aims to inspire public action against climate change at this critical time.
 This installation follows a landmark report published by the Intergovernmental Panel on Climate Change (IPCC) on 8 October 2018, which warned that we have only 12 years to limit the worst effects of climate change.